U-Pick Blueberries

 What to expect:

-When you reach our address, our farm is located down the driveway to the right.
+When you reach our address (found at the bottom of each page), our farm is located down the driveway to the right.
 It is a long and narrow driveway, please drive slowly in case you encounter a car coming the other direction.
 There are spaces to pull over to allow others to pass.

 Once you reach the field, turn right down the middle of the pasture.
-The blueberry field is located the end of the pasture in an enclosed fence.
+The blueberry field is located the end of the pasture in an enclosed fence and netting.
 There is space for parking in the pasture.

 For picking: